cookiesn1ffer/HackVeda-Internship/README.md

 ## About

-During this internship, I explored and practiced:

-* Cybersecurity fundamentals
-* Linux systems and command-line usage
-* Networking concepts
-* Security tools and techniques
-* Hands-on labs and exercises

 This repository serves as both a learning journal and a reference for anyone interested in cybersecurity.

 ## Contents